bootstrap-vue/bootstrap-vue/docs/components/form-select/README.md

     selected: null,
     options: [
-      { value: null, text: 'Please select some item' }, { value: 'a'. text: 'This is First option' },
+      { value: null, text: 'Please select some item' }, { value: 'a', text: 'This is First option' },
       { value: 'b', text: 'Default Selected Option' }, { value: 'c', text: 'This is another option' }, { value: 'd', text: 'This one is disabled', disabled: true }